Structured building cabling

 What is referred to as secondary or story cabling?

-The secondary cabling extends from the building distributor through to the connected downstream distributors, which are also known as floor or story distributors.
-Here again, cable lengths of over 100 meters are often required, thus making the use of copper cables impossible.
-In addition, fiber-optic cables also permit the galvanic isolation of individual stories or building sections at the level of the data cabling.
+Secondary cabling connects the building distributor to the downstream distributors, which are also referred to as floor or story distributors.
+Since cable lengths of more than 100 meters are frequently needed in this context, copper cables are often unsuitable.
+Fiber-optic cables, in contrast, not only support longer distances but also enable galvanic isolation of individual floors or building sections within the data cabling infrastructure.

 What is referred to as tertiary or floor cabling?

-The tertiary sector provides for the cabling of floor or story distributors through to the connecting sockets and is therefore often referred to as floor cabling.
-In conventional structured cabling, the floor distributor is connected to the connecting sockets for the terminal devices in a radial configuration.
-In the cabling standard, the length of the path between the distributor and the connecting sockets is limited to max.
-90 m plus 2 times 5 m.
-Twisted-pair copper cables are used for these relatively short paths.
+The tertiary sector involves cabling from floor or story distributors to the connection sockets, which is why it is commonly referred to as floor cabling.
+In conventional structured cabling, the floor distributor connects to the terminal device sockets in a radial configuration.
+According to cabling standards, the distance between the distributor and the connection sockets is limited to a maximum of 90 meters, plus an additional 5 meters for patch cables at both ends.
+For these relatively short distances, twisted-pair copper cables are typically used.

 What are the advantages of pre-assembly compared to a splice solution?